lunfardo314/verkle/README.md

 }
 ```

-Each node can keep commitments to its children and to terminal value.
+Each node can keep commitments to its children and to terminal value as one vector.

 The _ith_ child has a commitment to it in `children[i]` or `nil` if there's not commitment to it.
 Commitment is represented by `kyber.Point` interface which here is a point on the curve `G1`.

-The commitment to the terminal value, if exists, is not `nil` and is equal to the `blake2b` hash of the data itself, adjusted
+The commitment to the terminal value, if exists, is not `nil` and is equal to the `blake2b` hash of the data itself,
-to the underlying field of the curves.
+adjusted to the underlying field of the curves.
 It represented by `kyber.Scalar` interface.

-Each _node_ represents a _vector_ `V = (v0, v1, ...., v256)`.
+Each _node_ represents a _vector_ `V = (v0, v1, ...., v256)` of length 257.
 Value of `vi` is 0 if value of the underlying
-commitment is nil.
-Otherwise `v256` corresponds to the terminal value and other `vi` are `blke2b` hashes of
+commitment is `nil`.
+Otherwise, `v256` corresponds to the terminal value and other `vi` are `blake2b` hashes of
 commitments adjusted to the field.

-Commitment to the node `C` is the commitment to the vector `V`.
+Commitment to the node is the commitment to the vector `V`.

 The `pathFragment` is a slice (can be empty) of bytes taken from the key of the key/value pair in the state.

 Lest say the node `N` is stored in the trie under some key `K`.
 Concatenation `P = K || N.pathFragment` means the following:
 * if `N` contains commitment to the terminal value `V`, the `P` is the key of that value in the state: `P: V`.
 * for any not `nil` child with index `0 <= i < 256`, the `Pi = P || {i} = K || N.pathFragment || {i}` is the key of the node
   which contains the _vector_ of commitments of the child.
-Here `{i}` is a slice of one byte.
+Here `{i}` is a slice of one byte with value `i`.

 So, whenever we need a proof for the key/value pair `K: V` in the state, we start from the empty key which corresponds to the
 root node and then recursively follow the path by concatenating corresponding `pathFragment` values